 Onboarding is often an afterthought and something you may not do often.
 Making it a formal and repeatable process is just as important as all the work that goes to recruitment.

-This post is a list of things to think about as you put together an onboarding programme which allows your new teammate to hit the ground running with support and guidance in place.
+This post is a list of things to think about as you put together an onboarding programme which will allow your new teammate to hit the ground running with support and guidance in place.

 We have all experienced the awkward feeling of the first day at a new job where you don’t know the basics and feel unproductive.
 Your number one job as a buddy is to make your new teammate feel at home, answer their questions, and help them feel settled.